LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/faas-for-messaging.md

 This event is fired when a conversation is closed.

 **Note**: If no message is set in the result of the function (which it returns to the invoker, for example: 'callback();' ), the default automatic message for the account will be triggered.
-**Note** Conversations closed by the Auto Close feature will not trigger this event

 ### Callback commands